-Do not smoke for at least 4 - 6 hours before the test.
+Do not smoke for at least 4 to 6 hours before the test.

-If you use a bronchodilator or inhaler medications, ask your health care provider whether or not you can use them before the test.
+If you use a bronchodilator or other inhaled medicines, ask your health care provider whether or not you can use them before the test.

 How the Test will Feel